Prop and Set Oddities

 Visual In-Jokes - deliberate in-jokes on displays and props

-The D7 part in "Star Trek IV" was spotted by Jay Smith, another D7 part in DS9: "Emissary" by Babaganoosh and the wrong 2CV by David Craggs.
+The D7 part in "Star Trek IV" was spotted by Jay Smith, another D7 part in DS9: "Emissary" by Babaganoosh, the wrong 2CV by David Craggs and the anachronistic dollar bill by M. Lamers.
 Thanks to Descent who suggested that the Pralor skulls are art, rather than props.
 Thanks to satre and Lee for their contributions!
 Thanks also to Larry Nemecek who pointed us to the bird in "The Cage".
 Special thanks to Dan for spotting the corridors in the "Mega Maid".